Morphosyntactic-Variation-in-Englishes/DOVE/README.md

 || Percentage of urban population (15) | Percentage of urban population| urban_pop |
 ||GNI (16) |Gross national income per capita (GNI) | GNI|

+### Sources

+All information contained in DOVE is based on or was derived from open-access sources including governmental census data, non-governmental surveys and language projects, as well as published scientific work.
+Detailed information and acknowledgement of all sources is provided in the documentation together with licensing information and URLs (where applicable).
+All errors remain my own.

 ### File and folder structure

 * :file_folder: data